Source: We Love Weddings/Vogue

 Source: Nicole LaMotte/Parachute

 If you get an invite to a destination wedding, rest assured that your friends aren’t expecting an over the top gift in addition to traveling for their union.
 Plane tickets AND Tiffany sporks add up quick!
-Instead, feel free to shower the couple with something special for their home that they can enjoy together, like a Linen Throw, Scented Candle or matching Bathrobes.
+Instead, feel free to shower the couple with something special for their home that they can enjoy together, like a Cotton Throw, Scented Candle or matching bathrobes.

 3. Dress the Part